brianle125/sfu-upass/README.md

 Currently limited to chromedriver.
 I plan to implement other toggleable browsers in the future.

 ## Instructions
-Note: This will require the user to have their MFA code ready for manual input.
 ### 1. Update the config.json file with your SFU username and password.
 ```json
 {